diegofelipece/mussum-ipsum/README.md

 <script src="path/to/mipsum.min.js"></script>
 ```

-mIpsum was created using plane Javascript (ES2015 and beyond), to allow you to decide if you want to include it in any context, even jQuery for example:
+mIpsum was created using plane Javascript, to allow you to decide if you want to include it in any context, even jQuery for example:

 ``` javascript
 $(function(){